cmhungsteve/Awesome-Transformer-Attention/README.md

     * "A Survey on Visual Transformer", TPAMI, 2022 (*Huawei*). [[Paper](https://arxiv.org/abs/2012.12556)]
     * "A Comprehensive Study of Vision Transformers on Dense Prediction Tasks", VISAP, 2022 (*NavInfo Europe, Netherlands*). [[Paper](https://arxiv.org/abs/2201.08683)]
     * "Vision-and-Language Pretrained Models: A Survey", IJCAI, 2022 (*The University of Sydney*). [[Paper](https://arxiv.org/abs/2204.07356)]
+    * "A survey on attention mechanisms for medical applications: are we moving towards better algorithms?", arXiv, 2022 (*INESC TEC and University of Porto, Portugal*). [[Paper](https://arxiv.org/abs/2204.12406)]
     * "Efficient Transformers: A Survey", arXiv, 2022 (*Google*). [[Paper](https://arxiv.org/abs/2009.06732)]
     * "Are we ready for a new paradigm shift?
 A Survey on Visual Deep MLP", arXiv, 2022 (*Tsinghua*). [[Paper](https://arxiv.org/abs/2111.04060)]
     * "Vision Transformers in Medical Computer Vision - A Contemplative Retrospection", arXiv, 2022 (*National University of Sciences and Technology (NUST), Pakistan*). [[Paper](https://arxiv.org/abs/2203.15269)]